Oriental Beauty Oolong

 To best enjoy this tea, use lower water temperatures to ensure its rounded and soft mouthfeel, preserving the tender pekoe in the leaves.

-Tea tree
+Tea story

 In the sun-dappled hills of northern Taiwan, where tea gardens stretch across gentle slopes and cicadas sing in the summer heat, there grows a tea with a story as enchanting as its flavor—Oriental Beauty, also known as Eastern Beauty Oolong.
 This tea, unlike any other, owes its distinctive character to the delicate dance between nature and nurture, tradition, and serendipity.
 It is said that even Queen Elizabeth II was captivated by this tea, hence its regal nickname, "The Champagne of Oolongs."